You'll learn about:

 State Representative Harold Mitchell, Jr. represents the 31st District in Spartanburg County in the South Carolina Legislature.
 Representative Mitchell is a well-respected community advocate who spends much of his time serving his community and advocating for social change.
 He is a member of the Spartanburg Chamber of Commerce, the Chairman of Spartanburg Housing Development and the Executive Director of ReGenesis, a community-based non-profit organization that was formed in 1998 to address environmental health issues focused on environmental justice.
 Representative Mitchell has a proven history of bringing federal, state and local stakeholders together and creating partnerships for change.
 Led by Representative Mitchell, The ReGenesis project combines the redevelopment of the Arkwright- Forest Park areas of Spartanburg and the cleanup of two waste sites and several brownfield sites.
 The project is focused on the redevelopment, revitalization and reuse of a 500-acre area in Spartanburg.
 Under Harold’s leadership, the ReGenesis Partnership has leveraged more than $270 million from private and public sector sources for community revitalization initiatives.
 In 2015, State Representative Mitchell received the National Planning Excellence Award for Advancing Diversity and Social Change (in Honor of Paul Davidoff).

-Carlton Eley is an environmentalist, urban planner, and lecturer.
-Possessing an appreciation for environmental justice and sustainable urban policy, he has become an accomplished expert on the topic of equitable development in the public sector.
-Carlton is credited for elevating equitable development to the level of formal recognition within U.S. EPA as an approach for encouraging sustainable communities.
-He has coordinated national competitions that recognize communities for encouraging equitable development, and he has published multiple articles as well as blogs on the subject.
-Carlton nominated State Representative Harold Mitchell, Jr. and the ReGenesis Project for the 2015 National Planning Excellence Award for Advancing Diversity and Social Change (in Honor of Paul Davidoff).
-In 2003, Carlton participated in the Ian Axford (New Zealand) Fellowship in Public Policy.
-Following the fellowship, he wrote a chapter on Wellington, New Zealand for the book, Local Sustainable Urban Development in a Globalized World.
-Carlton has served on community advisory service teams for Pamlico County, NC; Gary, IN; Birmingham, AL; and the Vecht River Valley in the Netherlands.
+Carlton Eley is an environmentalist, urban planner, lecturer, and blogger.
+He has eighteen years experience advancing projects targeting environmental justice and sustainable urban policy, and he is U.S. EPA’s leading expert on the topic of equitable development.
+Carlton regularly organizes continuing education content for audiences around the country, and he has published multiple articles as well as blogs on the topic of equitable development.
+Carlton nominated South Carolina State Representative Harold Mitchell, Jr. and the ReGenesis Project for the 2015 National Planning Excellence Award for Advancing Diversity and Social Change (in Honor of Paul Davidoff).
+Carlton has served on community advisory service teams for Pamlico County, North Carolina; Princeville, North Carolina; Gary, Indiana; Birmingham, Alabama; and the Vecht River Valley in the Netherlands.
 Carlton’s work has been commended by the Ford Foundation, the National Charrette Institute, and the Harvard University Graduate School of Design.
-His technical assistance work and public engagement efforts have earned citations from the American Planning Association; the National Organization of Minority Architects; and former U.S. Representative Julia Carson.
-Since 2005, Carlton has offered numerous lectures on equitable development, including presentations in New Zealand; British Columbia; and the United Arab Emirates.
-He recently completed his term as a board member for the Initiative for Equality.
-Carlton has a B.A. in Sociology/Social Work Curriculum from Elizabeth City State University and a M.S. in Urban and Regional Planning from the University of Iowa.
+His technical assistance work and public engagement efforts have earned citations from the American Planning Association and the National Organization of Minority Architects.
+He has a B.A. in Sociology/Social Work Curriculum from Elizabeth City State University and a M.S. in Urban and Regional Planning from the University of Iowa.